arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	![Publishing a web site](Images/publishing-a-web-site.png?raw=true "Publishing a web site")

-	_Publishing a web site_
+	_Publishing a Web site_

-1. When the process is completed the published web site will be opened in your default web browser.
+1. When the process is completed the published Web site will be opened in your default web browser.
 Go to **/api/values** to retrieve the default values and test that the Web API service is working successfully.

 	![Default web service published](Images/default-web-service-published.png?raw=true "Default web service published")